 With the software version V4.1 special switching functions with self-holding (lock) are available.
 The programming of such a special function is carried out by changing the digit behind the number for the assignment of the enable input.
-A blank "a self-holding the special function works with self-holding (lock) (see Table 11: Hysteresis switching functions with programmed self-holding (lock), and Table 13: Window switching functions with programmed self-holding (lock)).
+A blank " " as default is programmed here.
+If an "s" is programmed instead, the programmed switching function works with self-holding (lock) (see Table 11: Hysteresis switching functions with programmed self-holding (lock), and Table 13: Window switching functions with programmed self-holding (lock)).
 The programming is only possible if an enable input is assigned, because this enable input is used for the reset of the self-holding.